svanderburg/dysnomia/README.md

     echo "Environment variables:"
     set

-Currently, Dysnomia supports four activities:
+Currently, Dysnomia supports four types of activities:

 * `activate` is used to activate the component in a container.
 * `deactivate` is used to deactivate the component in a container.
 * `lock` is invoked by Disnix before the upgrade transition starts.
 This operation can be used to consult a deployed component to determine whether it is safe to upgrade and to take precautions before the upgrade starts (such as queing incoming connections).
 * `unlock` is invoked by Disnix after the upgrade transition is over.
 This can be used to notify the component to resume its normal operations.

-The above code example is written in Bash, but any lanugage can be used as long as the tool provides the same command-line interface and properly uses the environment variables from the container specification.
+The above code example is written in [bash](http://www.gnu.org/software/bash), but any lanugage can be used as long as the tool provides the same command-line interface and properly uses the environment variables from the container specification.

 License
 =======